Expand a Stand-Alone Primary Site into a Hierarchy with a Central Administration Site

 Before you run Setup to expand a stand-alone primary site, review the following sections in the Planning for Sites and Hierarchies in Configuration Manager topic:

-To expand your stand-alone primary site, run Setup from the Configuration Manager SP1 source media, and use the procedure To install a central administration site from the Install a Central Administration Site section in the Install Sites and Create a Hierarchy for Configuration Manager topic.
+To expand your stand-alone primary site, run Setup from the source media for Configuration Manager SP1 or a subsequent version, and use the procedure To install a central administration site from the Install a Central Administration Site section in the Install Sites and Create a Hierarchy for Configuration Manager topic.
 During Setup, ensure that you make the following selections in the Configuration Manager Setup Wizard:

 On the Getting Started page, select Install a Configuration Manager central administration site.